Incetro/Monreau/README.md

 })

 /// Or using `try`
-try monreau.update(by: id, configuration: { user in
+try monreau.update(byPrimaryKey: id, configuration: { user in

     /// Change found entity here
 })